 We pursue our mission in two ways.
 First, we raise philanthropic support in the private sector and earned revenue from the resale of used books through our Community Book Program.
 Funds raised from both sources are dedicated to direct annual support the SFPL to enhance programming, collections and material needs and to sustain Friends’ operations, advocacy, book, and volunteer programs.
 Second, we educate the community and advocate to ensure that San Francisco maintains a local commitment to adequate and sustainable public funding for its Libraries through the Library Preservation Fund, the source of 98% of the SFPL’s budget.
 Our history is grounded in successful efforts to rejuvenate a poorly funded and struggling system into the premier urban Library we enjoy today.

 Friends of the San Francisco Public Library was founded in 1961 by Marjorie Stern, Mary Louise Stong, Hilde Kolb and Grace Macduff Parker.
 For the first few years, volunteers performed every task, including organizing book sales, processing membership contributions, staging special exhibits and sponsoring citywide poetry contests.
 By the 1980s, Friends began to play a more active role as an advocacy organization for the Library.
-Those efforts culminated in 1988, when Friends realized their long time goal of a new Main Library by championing Proposition A, a bond issue that would fund $109.5 million to build a new Main Library.
-Friends helped pay for the cost of furniture, fixtures and equipment not covered in the bond.
-An extraordinary outpouring of more than 17,000 donations from residents and organizations in San Francisco and beyond made the vision of a new Main Library into a reality — the new Main opened its doors on April 18, 1996.
+Those efforts first culminated in 1988, when Friends helped San Francisco realize the City’s long time goal of a new Main Library through a campaign for Proposition A, a $109.5 million bond widely supported by City voters.
+Further, Friends also helped pay for the cost of furniture, fixtures and equipment not covered in the bond.
+With these successes, and an extraordinary outpouring of more than 17,000 donations from residents and organizations throughout the City and beyond, the vision of a new Main Library became a reality when the new Main opened its doors on April 18, 1996.

 1961 – 1980s: Led by founder Marjorie Stern, formative years of community grassroots activism providing watchdog oversight leading up to systematic improvements in the Library.